Biology, B.A., B.S.

 extending scientific knowledge and practices to foster energized

 The biology program prepares students for leading positions in a wide range of careers that improve human welfare and environmental stewardship.
 Students can customize their program by specializing in areas that focus on genetics, ecology and evolutionary biology, general studies for preprofessional programs, or teacher certification.

-A minor in biology is also available.
+An undergraduate minor and a master of science in biology are also available.

-Undergraduate students in this major study at Grand Valley's Allendale
+Undergraduate students in this major study at the Grand Valley Allendale

 A degree in biology includes coursework in: